 "Keep watching and praying that you may not enter into temptation; the spirit is willing, but the flesh is weak."Matthew 26:41(NASB)

-Mary of Betheny had anointed Jesus with precious perfume from her alabaster box, in readiness for His fast approaching crucifixion.
-Judas had left to betray his Master and Jesus had instituted the Lord Supper, following that final Passover meal with the disciples He loved.
+Mary of Bethany had anointed Jesus with precious perfume from her alabaster box, in readiness for His fast approaching crucifixion.
+Judas had left to betray his Master, and Jesus had instituted the Lord Supper, following that final Passover meal with the disciples He loved.

 Jesus had graciously washed His disciples' feet, told Peter of the imminent denial of his Master, and had entered into agony of spirit, as He wept and prayed, three times, in the garden of Gethsemane.
 His confused disciples, however, slept away this pivotal point in the history of mankind - while angels ministered to Jesus, the Lord of heaven and God of the universe - in His travail.

 The Lord Jesus would have received much comfort of spirit and inner consolation, had His disciples shown some sympathy in the spiritual battle that Christ had entered.
 Jesus had been born for this hour and His whole life and ministry was focused on this even.
 Finally, the climatic point in time and eternity was reached... when the Lamb of God, Who was slain from the foundation of the world, would take upon Himself the sin of the world.

 Jesus knew that His life must be lived in total dependence on His heavenly Father's instructions, for although He was fully God, He willingly set aside His heavenly glory to live his earthly life as a full member of humanity - for only a sinless man, who lived in perfect obedience to God would qualify to become the Saviour of fallen humanity and redeem everything that the first Adam lost.